 In addition, with the assistance of our internal valuation specialists, we assessed the reasonableness of the valuation methodologies, assumptions and inputs used by management for a sample of financial instruments with significant unobservable inputs.

-was a key area of focus of our audit as the The results of our assessment of the Group's valuation of illiquid or complex determination of Level 3 prices is considerably financial instruments were within the range of expected outcomes.
+The results of our assessment of the Group's valuation of illiquid or complex financial instruments were within the range of expected outcomes.